 I didn't even realize what I was doing and began gulping the wine down.
 It reminded me of something…of…of Gavin's kiss.
 I smiled and felt the wine, icy cold, sliding across my tongue and down my throat then strangely the ice turned to fire inside me and I fretfully raised my eyes from the glass and met Claire's.

 She was still smiling at first then abruptly her expression changed to deep concern.
 I couldn't stop myself as I leaned over the edge of the bed and retched onto the floor at her feet.
-I watched in incredulity as the wine I had just consumed splattered all over the floor and onto the hem of her dress.
+I watched with incredulity as the wine I had just consumed splattered all over the floor and onto the hem of her dress.

 "Non, non," she cradled me to her chest, "oh, non, how could this be?"